 Early Life

 Ronald Owen Perelman was born on January 1, 1943, in Greensboro, North Carolina.
-He was raised in a Jewish family in Elkins Park, Pennsylvania.
-Perelman's father, Raymond G. Perelman, was a successful businessman who owned Belmont Industries, a metal-fabricating firm that served as a holding company for various businesses.
-Ronald gained early exposure to business by attending board meetings with his father from a young age.
-He graduated from The Haverford School in 1962 and earned a Bachelor of Science in Economics in 1964 and an MBA from the Wharton School of the University of Pennsylvania in 1966.
+He was raised in a Jewish family.
+His father, Raymond Perelman, was an accomplished businessman.
+Ron attended Villanova University and later earned a BS in Economics and an MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success